Skip to content

 Menthol cigarettes contain oils or other substances to create a minty effect when they’re smoked.
 They’re not as harsh, but that’s exactly why they’re more appealing and dangerous.
 Because inhaling is easier, people are more likely to start smoking earlier in life, and to smoke more often.
 This accelerates addiction and causes health effects to set in sooner.
 And in 2019 and 2020, menthols made up 37% of all cigarette sales in the U.S. — the highest number since 1967.

-Targeting African Americans for decades.
+Targeting marginalized groups for decades.

 What can be done about it?